maudzung/Self-Driving-Car-07-Path-Planning-CPP/README.md

 - Speed up or slow down
 - Should it pass a slower car in front?
 (Change lane)

-I considered only 3 states in the FSM:
+I considered only 3 states of the car during driving:
 - Keep lane
 - Change lane right
 - Change lane left